 Now click the More Options tab and click the Clear button under System Restore and Shadow Copies.
 In the window that appears, click Delete.
-Then go back to the Disk Cleanup tab, check the boxes in front of all the items in the list and click OK.
-The utility will get rid of old versions of system files, temporary files and other digital junk.
+Then go back to the Disk Cleanup tab, check the boxes in front of all the items in the list, and click OK.
+The utility will get rid of old versions of system files, temporary files, and other digital junk.
 Depending on how much junk is accumulated on your hard drive, this can take anywhere from a few seconds to several minutes.

-Depending on the machine, Disk Cleanup can free up several GB of space on the hard drive.
+Depending on the machine, Disk Cleanup can free up several GB of space on the hard drive

-After all this, there are still some folders from which you will have to get rid manually.
+After all this, there are still some folders of which you will have to get rid of manually.
 Click the Start Menu, click Computer, double-click the C: drive, and open the Windows folder.
 Delete anything that is inside the Prefetch and Temp folders.
 Do not delete the folders, just the contents of them.
 Then go back to C: and open the Users folder.
 Open the folder with your user name and inside it the AppData folders, then Location, then Temp.
 Delete everything inside and restart the PC.

 Install Windows 7

 Once the preparation is complete, it's time to start reinstalling Windows.
 You will need a DVD installation system with the same version already installed on your PC and at least 10 GB of free space on the hard drive.
 The installation disc needs to be "cleaned", meaning recovery discs that came with your PC, customized by the manufacturer, will not work.